-Checklist for Submitting a Plan of Study
+Checklist for a Plan of Study

-- Minimum of 30 hours (including six hours of thesis) beyond baccalaureate degree - Minimum of 16 hours in English - ❖ At least 21 hours of course work at the 5000 or 6000 level at OSU - ❖ All courses, including 4000-level, must be taken for graduate credit - No more than 9 hours of course work taken as special student or transferred from another institution - No course work may be used to complete requirements for another degree - The plan of study must be signed electronically by the advisor, committee members, and the Graduate Director
+- Minimum of 30 hours (including six hours of thesis) beyond baccalaureate degree - Minimum of 16 hours in English - ♦ At least 21 hours of course work at the 5000 or 6000 level at OSU. - All courses, including 4000-level, must be taken for graduatecredit - No more than 9 hours of course work taken as special student or transferred from another institution. - No course work may be included if it was previously used to complete requirements for another degree (with the exception of the TESLCertificate), - The plan of study must be signed electronically by the advisor, committee members, and the Graduate Director